Visiting the Philippines

 Food, Drink and Diet

-Food is typically not spicy or fragrant (as you might expect in Asia) – more often it is served with sugary, rich sauces and accompanied by a ‘dipping bowl’ of vinegar with chilies.
+Food is typically not spicy or fragrant (as you might expect in Asia) – more often it is served with sugary, rich sauces and accompanied by a ‘dipping bowl’ of vinegar with chillies.
 Deep frying and BBQ are the cooking methods of choice.
 Filipinos have a passion for rice (“kanin“) – which they eat for breakfast, lunch and dinner.

 Vegetarian Options

-The island of Palawan also boasts another rare delicacy – the ‘Tamilok‘.
+The island of Palawan also boasts another rare delicacy – the ‘Tamilok’.
 This is a long white worm that thrives in the rotten roots of mangrove trees.
-Typically served in a bowl of ‘white’ sauce, these long worms are only for the adventurous and sturdy of stomach.
+Typically served in a bowl of ‘white’ garlic sauce, these long worms are only for the very adventurous and sturdy of stomach.

 Drinking

 Imported beers and spirits are typically restricted to upscale or western-managed resorts and restaurants.
 As with all things imported to the Philippines, they are expensive.
-But don’t worry, the Philippines’ produces some wonderful local beers, namely SM Light, SM Pale Pilsen and the (strong!)
+But don’t worry, the Philippines produces some wonderful local beers, namely SM Light, SM Pale Pilsen and the (strong!)
 Red Horse beer.

-Costs for a beer vary between P25 (supermarket) to P80 up-scale bar.
-Local spirits include rum and vodka derivatives – best served with mixers!
+The food in the Philippines is a combination of Asian and Spanish tastes, with the addition of some American-style processed foods.
 Here are the most popular local dishes that you will see on menus around the Philippines.
 There are many regional variations of specific dishes:

 - Adobo – chicken or pork served in a garlicky stew made from vinegar and soy sauce.